A Duckling Swims in the Tisza: Origins

 According to the Ukrainian foklorist Ivan Khlanta, "A Duckling Swims in the Tiszla" was first recorded by Ukrainian conductor Dezső Zádor in the village of Volovets in Zakarpattia Oblast in the 1940s.
+However, the text of the composition is present in an earlier folklore collection published by ethnographer Vasyl Grendzha-Donsky in Uzhhorod in 1923.
 The song was first published in the 1944 compilation album Narodni pisni pidkarpatskikh rusyniv (English: "folk songs of the Subcarpathian Ruthenians").

 In traditional versions of the song, the lyrics follow the life and death of a young woman who refuses to marry a man she does not love, going against her mother's wishes.
-In the 1940s, the lyrics were substantially reworked by the Transcarpathian writer Vasyl Grendzha-Donsky, to tell the story of a soldier preparing to go to war.
+During the 1940s, the lyrics were substantially reworked by the Transcarpathian writer Vasyl Grendzha-Donsky to tell the story of a soldier preparing to go to war.
 In most versions of the lyrics, the titular duckling crossing the river represents death and passage to the afterlife.

-During World War II, "A Duckling Swims in the Tisza" became part of the repertoire of the Ukrainian Insurgent Army.